 Brislington House, Bristol, Grade II listed

 The therapeutic regimes, including the use of plunge baths, informed developing practices in other institutions.
-The hospital was not absorbed into the National Health Service formation of 1948, instead serving as a nurse’s home and then care home until it was converted into luxury flats.
+The hospital was not absorbed into the National Health Service formation of 1948, instead serving as a nurse’s home and then a care home until it was converted into luxury flats.

 Royal Earlswood Hospital (formerly Royal Earlswood Asylum), Redhill, Grade II listed

 Rev Dr Andrew Reed proposed that patients could be trained to lead relatively normal lives in the outside world, and thus the hospital was constructed as the first in the British Isles to cater specifically for these patients.
 Patients were taught manual trades such as carpentry and painting, as well as how to care for themselves.

 Knowle Hospital (Formerly Hampshire County Lunatic Asylum), Hampshire, Grade II listed

-Due to the increase in numbers of these structures (by 1888, 85 had been built), protection by listing is dependent largely on architectural interest.
-The Hampshire provision, Knowle Hospital’s unique architecture included a large chapel constructed out of the local (Fareham red) bricks.
+Due to the increase in number of these structures (by 1888, 85 had been built), protection by listing is dependent largely on architectural interest.
+The Hampshire provision, Knowle Hospital, featured unique architecture including a large chapel constructed out of the local (Fareham red) bricks.

 The hospital closed in 1996 and since 2000 has been redeveloped as apartments, an expansion of the village of Knowle.